REG - 01.04.2 University Record Retention and Disposition Schedule Regulation

 9.2.3 Upon notice of a Document Hold, Affected University Personnel are required to do the following:

 9.2.3.1 Immediately suspend deletion, alteration, overriding, or any other destruction of records, including electronic records, under their control that are relevant to the Document Hold.
-Electronic records must be preserved in a way that they can be retrieved at a later time, and the records must be preserved in their original electronic form.
+Electronic records must be preserved so that they can be retrieved at a later time, and the records must be preserved in their original electronic form.
 It is not sufficient to make a hard copy.

 9.2.3.2 Preserve any electronic records that are generated or received after receipt of the Document Hold notice if such information is relevant to the subject of the notice.